Accessory Techniques - Cupping & Gua Sha

 Be sure to eat a snack or small meal an hour or two before your appointment.

 If possible, avoid strenuous activity or exercise after your treatment.

 Avoid drinking alcohol or caffeine before and after.

 Do drink plenty of water after your treatment.

 Do protect the area that had work done from the elements.

-Contraindications: Avoid use if you have severe disease, such as cardiac or renal failure, ascites due to liver disease, severe edema, hemorrhagic diseases or patients on blood thinners, acute stages of psoriasis, eczema, or allergic dermatitis, active shingles or urticaria, over low back or abdomen during pregnancy, over large blood vessels or varicose veins or hernias, broken bones, atrophied muscles, slipped discs, and patients with pacemakers and implants.
+Contraindications: Avoid use if you have severe diseases, such as cardiac or renal failure, ascites due to liver disease, severe edema, hemorrhagic diseases or patients on blood thinners, acute stages of psoriasis, eczema, or allergic dermatitis, active shingles or urticaria, over low back or abdomen during pregnancy, over large blood vessels or varicose veins or hernias, broken bones, atrophied muscles, slipped discs, and patients with pacemakers and implants.

 What does the treatment consist of?

 Cupping and gua sha are techniques that have been part of Chinese medicine for thousands of years and can be used to liberate the body from pathology lying deep within the tissues.
-Similar to a deep tissue massage, cupping and gua sha helps the body pull fresh oxygenated blood into an area with congested circulation, releases toxins, increases lymphatic flow, relaxes tight muscles, reduces inflammation, and aids in recovery.
+Similar to a deep tissue massage, cupping and gua sha help the body pull fresh oxygenated blood into an area with congested circulation, releases toxins, increases lymphatic flow, relaxes tight muscles, reduces inflammation, and aid in recovery.